vikas-bandaru/learn-web-dev/jdbc/jdbc.md

 6. Correlation Analysis:
   You might find correlations between certain fields.
 For example, does a specific country have a higher proportion of a certain user type?
 Or are users of a specific age range more likely to be of a particular user type?

-Some common CRUD operations that can be performed on these tables:
+Some **common CRUD operations** that can be performed on these tables:
 1. Insert records
 2. Read all or specific records based on some criteria
 4. Update all or specific records based on some criteria
 5. Delete all or specific records based on some criteria

-Among the above CRUD operations, Read operation (SELECT) shall be used for all the various analysis that can be done based on the data in the tables and the relationship among the tables.
+**Note:** Among the above CRUD operations, Read operation (SELECT) shall be used for all the various analysis that can be done based on the data in the tables and the relationship among the tables.

-A sample CLI menu for basic CRUD operations on user_type table:
+A sample CLI menu for basic CRUD operations on `user_type` table:
 >=========================== USER_TYPE TABLE MENU ===========================
 >1.
 Create New User Type (Insert a User_Type record)
 >2.
 View All User Types